Covid-19 Notice: Paper brochures and maps are available for pick up at our service centres through customer service representatives.

 From the United States

 Effective March 21, 2020, entry into Canada was prohibited to non-essential travel, and only to residents of Canada and the U.S and/or immediate family.
 Entry is not permitted to all other foreign nationals until further notice.
+Please check before you travel and follow all prevailing public health requirements.

 Access to the area is easy for

 VIA Rail passengers, as a station is located right in Chatham.
-Please note, all passengers are required to wear a face covering or mask in all stations and aboard the train.

-Boaters can travel to Chatham-Kent across Lake Erie with marina facilities in Erieau.
+Boaters can travel to Chatham-Kent across Lake Erie with marina facilities available in Erieau.
 Travel east on the Heritage Thames River with docking facilities in downtown Chatham.
 Travel north or south on Lake St. Clair to marina facilities in Lighthouse Cove and Mitchell's Bay.
 Travel on the Sydenham River with docking facilities in downtown Wallaceburg.

 The Municipality of Chatham-Kent operates a